rsantillana4718/Programming-Assignment-1/dev_log.md

 ---

-## Entry 4 — Skipping a robot after removal in the turn loop
+## 4) Skipping a robot after removal in the turn loop

 **What I tried (main.cpp)**
 In `runOneTurn`, after a robot hit 0, I removed it **and then rotated**.